 The process MIGHT VARY somewhat from applying for a replacement driver's license, but when you visit your local DHSMV office be prepared to:

-- Complete an application for a duplicate CDL.
+- Fill out an application for an FL CDL.

 - Show acceptable proofs of identity and residency.